eth-brownie/brownie/docs/api-network.rst

 .. py:attribute:: TransactionReceipt.contract_address

-    The address of the contract deployed as a result of this transaction, if any.
+    The address of the contract deployed in this transaction, if the transaction was a deployment.

     .. code-block:: python